Hollywood Attraction Discounts & Coupons

 - Walk in the footsteps of some of Hollywood’s most renowned celebrities at the Chinese Theatre.

-- Explore trendy Venice Beach and Santa Monica’s 3rd street Promenade with its many café’s and unique shops.
+- Explore Santa Monica’s 3rd street Promenade with its many café’s and unique shops or spend time on the Santa Monica Pier.

-Tour includes: Los Angeles, Olvera Street, Hollywood, Beverly Hills, Sunset Strip, Farmers Market and The GROVE, Rodeo Drive and Melrose Avenue.
+Tour includes: Los Angeles, Hollywood, Beverly Hills, Sunset Strip, Farmers Market and The GROVE, Rodeo Drive and Melrose Avenue.

-Stops include: Chinese Theatre, Hollywood Boulevard, Farmers Market, The GROVE and a choice of Venice Beach or Santa Monica.
+Stops include: Chinese Theatre, Hollywood Boulevard, Farmers Market, The GROVE and Santa Monica.

 The tour is especially suitable for those who are not comfortable with driving the California freeways, since all of the ground transportation from place to place is provided.